 Zenhaven and Avocado are two mattresses that use natural latex to provide a green mattress.
 They have a lot of similarities but a few key differences.
 I’ll try to go through these in detail in this Zenhaven vs Avocado mattress comparison to help people if they are deciding between the two mattresses.

 - Both use natural latex in the comfort layers

-- Both feature a zoned construction that gives you more support in the middle of the mattress, where you need it the most
+- Both feature a zoned construction that gives people more support in the middle of the mattress, where they need it the most

 - Both are breathable mattresses that sleep cool